 Consistently ranked as one of the most beloved icons of British culture, Yorkshire pudding captures all the warmth and charm of old-fashioned English cooking.
-This recipe includes all the tips & tricks you need to create the BEST, the crispiest, most flavorful Yorkshire pudding!
+This traditional Yorkshire pudding recipe includes all the tips & tricks you need to create the BEST, the crispiest, most flavorful puddings EVER!

 The very first home-cooked meal I had after moving to England was a traditional Sunday roast with Yorkshire pudding.
 We were still in the process of moving into our home and were invited over to dinner by a British family from church who would soon become dear friends.
 A dinner of sliced roast beef, crispy roasted potatoes (no one in the world makes them as good as the Brits), green peas, carrots, brown gravy and Yorkshire pudding greeted us – our first introduction to English home cooking.
 And it was the perfect welcome.

 What is known as “Sunday dinner”, aka “Sunday roast”, in the UK (roast beef, roasted potatoes, veggies and Yorkshire pudding) is believed to have originated during medieval times and has remained a strong-held tradition for centuries.
 The British concept of the Sunday roast dinner would go on to greatly influence the food culture of the English-speaking world at large.

 Sunday Dinner is regarded as one England’s national dishes and in a poll a couple of years ago it ranked #2 out of the 50 things people most love about Britain.